joshuamegnauth54/joshuamegnauth54.github.io/content/data_python/functions.md

 ## Default arguments

 Let's say that instead of `mean_intermediate()` we simply had a single `mean()` that encapsulated a lot of functionality.
 Besides returning the intermediate work, our new `mean()` could calculate the average by precluding `nan`s or calculate the mean across a dimension.
-The definition could look something like this.
+The declaration could look something like this.

 ```python
 def mean(array, by, show_work, remove_na):